project-codeflare/codeflare-sdk/README.md

 ## Development

-For testing, make sure to have installed:
- - `pytest`, `pytest-mock` (can both be installed with `pip`)
- - The remaining dependencies located in `requirements.txt`
+### Prerequisites

+We recommend using Python 3.8 for development.
+Install development specific dependencies:
+  `$ pip install poetry pytest pytest-mock coverage black==22.3.0`

+Additional dependencies can be found in `requirements.txt`: `$ pip install -r requirements.txt`

+### Testing

- - To run the unit tests, run `pytest -v tests/unit_test.py`)
+- To run the unit tests, run `pytest -v tests/unit_test.py`
 - Any new test functions/scripts can be added into the `tests` folder

-NOTE: Functional tests coming soon, will live in `tests/func_test.py`
+- NOTE: Functional tests coming soon, will live in `tests/func_test.py`

-For checking code coverage while testing:
- - Start by installing `coverage` (can be done via `pip`)
+#### Code Coverage

- - Now instead when testing run `coverage run -m --source=src pytest tests/unit_test.py`
+- Run tests with the following command: `coverage run -m --source=src pytest tests/unit_test.py`
 - To then view a code coverage report w/ missing lines, run `coverage report -m`

-For formatting:
- - Currently using black v22.3.0 for format checking
- - To install, run `pip install black==22.3.0`
+### Code Formatting

 - To check file formatting, in top-level dir run `black --check .`
 - To auto-reformat all files, remove the `--check` flag
 - To reformat an individual file, run `black <filename>`

+### Package Build

-To build the python package:
+To build the python package: `$ poetry build`
- - If poetry is not installed: `pip install poetry`
- - `poetry build`